kclandry/2600-Final-Markdown/Advanced Markdown.md

 ### Footnotes (Not supported in Github)

 There are several more markdown functions, such as definitions and footnotes.
-However, these functions of markdown are not supported by github and cannot be demonstrated here.
+However, these functions of markdown are not supported by Github and cannot be demonstrated here.
 In other places that do support these functions, they work similarly to other forms of reference.

 A footnote is created in the same way a link or image reference is created, but uses a caret ( ^ ) to turn it into a footnote.
 When you define the reference, the document creates the footnote at the bottom of the page, and links the note to and from the origination point.

 A sentence with a footnote[^5] in it would have a footnote.
 It would be elsewere defined as [5] as normal, and show at the bottom of the page.

-However, github does support HTML.
+However, Github does support HTML.
 By using the HTML superscript tag (```<sup></sup>```), we are able to simulate a footnote.

 ```
 This is an example of a footnote<sup>1</sup>.